 Water has been called the universal solvent because so many substances readily dissolve in it.
 This includes undesirable substances like chlorine and minerals that can affect the taste and smell of your source of household water.
-That's why a water treatment system is an important investment to make in terms of your health and comfort.
-This is especially true of households containing small children.
-A one-year-old child drinks nearly twice as much water relative to his or her size as an adult.
-This means that small children are exposed to more water-borne contaminants, relative to their size, than adults.
 These water-borne contaminants range from pesticides, nitrates and lead, to disinfection byproducts and inorganic salts and metals.
+That is why water treatment systems is an important investment to make in terms of your health and comfort.
 It is therefore essential that you contact Whitton Plumbing to discuss the water treatment system best suited for your household.
 To read an article about choosing your level of water treatment click here.

 WATER TREATMENT METHODS

 Water treatment methods can range from simple methods like boiling water before drinking it or distilling it to remove impurities to more complex ones like reverse osmosis.
 In reverse osmosis water pressure is used to force water molecules through a small-pored membrane.
 This process leaves larger contaminants behind, and the purified water is collected from the "clean" side of the membrane while the water containing the concentrated contaminants is flushed.

 Reverse osmosis offers a household the following advantages:

 - Reverse osmosis usually removes microscopic parasites and viruses

 - Reverse osmosis reduces salt and other inorganic materials